Skip to Content

 A highlight of my time at Massey was the internship I did with the World Health Organization.
 During my three-month stint I was a web content editor, a journalist for WHO events, a speechwriter and a media liaison writing press releases and newsletter articles.
-It was a great experience that gave me the room to flex the things I was learning in university, whether it was the writing classes I took, including creative writing, fiction writing, travel writing and script writing, to anything and everything I did relating to social media, how to use online presence, how to analyse images in newspapers and magazines to how to report a story in the most honest way that I possibly can.
+It was a great experience that gave me the room to flex the things I was learning in university.
+These included writing classes (creative writing, fiction writing, travel writing and script writing), social media, how to use online presence, how to analyse images in newspapers and magazines, and how to report a story in the most honest way that I possibly can.

 For me, everything started with my Bachelor and Master of Arts at Massey University.
-Upon graduating there was a part of me that felt like I should have done a professional degree and become a lawyer or an accountant, but in hindsight my BA/MA has been one of the most valuable parts of my journey.
-It gave me a solid foundation to build on throughout the rest of my life and my knowledge of sociology and epistemology has allowed me to understand the various social, political and cultural contexts that I have been in.
+Upon graduating there was a part of me that felt like I should have done a professional degree and become a lawyer or an accountant.
+In hindsight my BA/MA has been one of the most valuable parts of my journey.
+It gave me a solid foundation to build on throughout the rest of my life.
+My knowledge of sociology and epistemology has allowed me to understand the various social, political and cultural contexts that I have been in.

 Page authorised by Director, Student Administration